To create a table report template, click the New template button on the Sidebar. The template editor will be opened.

 Fields of the Asset object

 This is the main object type, containing all the fields known to the program:

 Fields of other objects

-All types of objects except for the Asset belong to a hypothetical asset.
+All types of objects beside Asset belong to a hypothetical asset.
 Therefore, attributes of the asset containing the object can be included in the report along with the fields of the object itself.
 Thus, the list of available fields is divided into two parts.

 For example: you can build a list of monitors along with names and IP-addresses of assets that these monitors are connected to.

 Filtering fields by asset types

 Different types of assets have different sets of fields.